35ajstern/simple_academic_website/pages/software.md

 title: Software
 description: Aaron Stern | Software
 ---

+### palm

+Polygenic Adaptation Likelihood Method.
+This method uses genealogy sampling (i.e. <a href = "https://myersgroup.github.io/relate/">Relate</a>) and GWAS summary statistics to estimate selection on polygenic traits.
+It can be used to test multiple traits jointly for direct selection & correlated response.

+PALM is on <a href = "https://github.com/35ajstern/palm">Github</a>.

 ### clues

 Coalescent Likelihood Under Effects of Selection (clues).
 This is a software package (actively developed and documented) for estimating the likelihood of selection, the selection coefficient, and changes in allele frequency over time.
 The method broadly works by using the results of pre-existing methods for estimating/sampling local genealogies (e.g. -- or, soon to be implemented, <a href = "https://myersgroup.github.io/relate/">Relate</a>).
 These trees are then ran through our importance sampling algorithm.
 We use r Hidden Markov Model (HMM) to infer selection coefficients and allele frequency trajectories, including ancient samples/genotype likelihoods.